kevinfjiang/NetworkModels/ReadMe.md

 increments up by the input increment until the total number of nodes
 It creates an Min spanning tree on of the nodes at random and randomly adds edges with makeRandomEdge
 Then it collects all the data and graphs 1 of the 3 measures above.
-I'll try to add the capability to mix and match and graph multiple later

 **Robustness:**